 ASL 2212 Specialized Interpreting I

-A study of interpreting in medical, mental health, substance abuse, sexual health, educational, employment and legal settings and terminology/signs unique to each.
-Practice and performance of the vocabulary used in these settings designed to increase student's comfort and skills for interpreting in these specialized settings.
-Two classroom, two lab hours per week.
+A study of interpreting in settings with specialized vocabulary such as medical, technical, and employment.
+Practice and performance of the vocabulary used in these settings is designed to increase student's comfort and skills for interpreting in these specialized settings.
+One classroom, two lab hours per week.

 Division: Liberal Arts, Communication and Social Sciences